h2oai/wave/website/blog/2022-02-08-wave-on-heroku.md

 #### Create a Heroku app

-Be in the root of the repo and run
+Be in the root of the repo and run.

 ```shell
 $ heroku create